 Student Code of Conduct

-CHC Training expects students to be accountable for their conduct and to represent the company in a positive, responsible manner.
-This Student Code of Conduct exists to set forth the requirements for students of CHC Training courses because students’ actions will impact and reflect directly upon CHC Training.
+CHC Training’s students are accountable for their conduct and must represent the company in a positive, responsible manner.
+This Student Code of Conduct sets forth the requirements for students of CHC Training courses because students’ actions will impact and reflect directly upon CHC Training.

 Students in CHC Training courses will be required to:

 - Arrive on-time to online and in-house courses.

 - For courses lasting multiple days, the student will attend class each day (no exceptions).